Home Oxygen - What Else Do I Need To Know?

 How will my baby on home oxygen feed?

-For some infants, respiratory illnesses can prevent safe or effective oral feeding and they may need nasogastric tube feeding.
+For some pēpi (babies), respiratory illnesses can prevent safe or effective feeding by mouth and they may need nasogastric tube feeding.

 What is a good room temperature for my baby on home oxygen?